gskynex/colors/README.md

-# @njs-lib/colors
+## @njs-lib/colors

-## Purpose
+### Overview

-The purpose of the library is to simplify and standardize working with colors in web development.
-It is designed to provide a convenient and structured tool for creating, organizing, and managing colors in projects.
+The library aims to simplify and standardize color management in web development.
+It provides a convenient and structured tool for creating, organizing, and managing colors in projects.

-## Features
+**Features**

  - Create Color Objects: Create color objects with red (r), green (g), and blue (b) components and assign unique tokens to them.
  - Convert to Different Formats: Easily convert colors to different formats such as RGB and hexadecimal.
  - Colors creating: Use the ColorsBuilder class to create your colors collection.
  - Get Color Information: Access color properties and methods for comprehensive color information.

-## Installation
+### Installation

 You can install the library using npm.